icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 An `ib1:AccessRule` describes a complete machine readable access rule for a data source.
 It has two fields:

-`ib1:group`
+`ib1:permitGroup`
 : The URL of a group in the Directory.

-`ib1:license`
+`dcterms:license`
-: The URL of a Licence which must be registered with the Registry.
+: The URL of a Licence, which must be registered with the Registry.

 ## Machine readable intepretation of Licences